martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 addition is to avoid trial decryption to verify the configuration is correct, but this cost is negligible compared to extracting the shared secret.

+# IANA Considerations

+This document request that IANA add the following entry to the QUIC version
+registry:

+Value: TBD

+Status: permanent

+Specification: This document

+Change Controller: IETF

+Contact: QUIC WG

+--- back

 # Change Log

 > **RFC Editor's Note:** Please remove this section prior to